Northland (Columbus, Ohio): Attributes

 The neighborhood has approximately 25 sqmi.
 It is roughly north of Morse Road, south of I-270, and west of New Albany, including the neighborhood Forest Park and the independent village of Minerva Park.

 As of 2021, the neighborhood has a population of 97,000; if it were an independent city, it would be the seventh-largest in Ohio.

 In the neighborhood's northwest corner is an Anheuser-Busch brewery.
 The facility opened in 1968; a year later herds of buffalo and deer were brought in, with the hope to open a theme park or animal reserve.
 Plans changed and the approximately 160 animals were moved to Busch Gardens Williamsburg in 1974.
 The brewery was nevertheless popular to tourists; the facility had guided tours, gift shops, and a welcome center.
 The welcome center was demolished in the late 1990s to make room for an expansion, and so public tours ceased.

 Schools

 The area has three public high schools, including Northland High School, Beechcroft High School, and Columbus Global Academy.
 Columbus Global Academy also operates as a middle school, and has a focus on education for immigrant students.
 The school opened in 2008 in the former Brookhaven High School.

 Malls

 The area had two large shopping areas in the late 20th century: Northland Mall and The Continent.
 The Continent opened in 1972 as an open-air mall, with a European-influenced design and cafes, stores, and apartments.
 Its French Market was the mall's centerpiece.
 The Continent slowly declined into the 2000s as newer malls opened elsewhere; its storefronts are mostly vacant, though its apartments are still in use.

 Global Mall, a shopping center on Morse Road, opened in 2002.
-The mall has 30 buesinesses, a majority owned by Somalis, selling traditional Somali food, drinks, clothing, jewelry, and travel services.
+The mall has 30 businesses, a majority owned by Somalis, selling traditional Somali food, drinks, clothing, jewelry, and travel services.